This review is for those searching for the best gaming mouse.

 It isn’t every day that we get a selection of new gaming mice from a single company within a relatively short time.
 Logitech upgraded their line of G-series gaming mice, starting with the G100s, which I reviewed awhile back and really liked.
 The G400s is the next step up, but it isn’t quite the step up in quality that I expected considering just how good the G100s was, especially for the price.
+If you truly want to upgrade your gaming experience, take a look at the Thrustmaster Ferarri wireless GT cockpit 430 Scuderia edition for PS3 and PC.

 The G400s is a more advanced mouse in every way: it has more buttons, a more powerful optical laser, and offers more hardware and software features.
 Yet for all that “more”, the experience is surprisingly lessened by the overall lack of quality and finish.
 It’s actually surprising: the $40 mouse is better than the more advanced $60 one.